Fundamental Limits of Covert Communication over Classical-Quantum Channels: Introduction

-We consider a broadcast channel setting in Figure \ref{fig:setup} typical in the study of the fundamental limits of secure communications, where the intended receiver Bob and adversary Willie receive a sequence of input symbols from Alice that are corrupted by noise.
-We label one of the input symbols (say, zero) as the ``innocent symbol'' indicating ``no transmission by Alice'', whereas the other symbols correspond to transmissions, and are, therefore, ``non-innocent''.
-In a covert communications scenario, Willie's objective is to estimate Alice's transmission status, while Bob's objective is to decode Alice's message, given their respective observations.
-Thus, the transmitter Alice must hide her transmissions in channel noise from Willie while ensuring reliable decoding by Bob.
-The properties of the noise in the channels from Alice to Willie and Bob result in the following ``six" scenarios: \begin{enumerate}[label=(\Alph*)] \item covert communication is governed by the square root law (SRL): $\mathcal{O}(\sqrt{n})$ covert bits (but no more) can be reliably transmitted over $n$ channel uses, \item corner cases: \begin{enumerate}[label=\arabic*.] \item covert communication is impossible, \item $\mathcal{O}(1)$ covert bits can be reliably transmitted over $n$ channel uses, \item covert communication is governed by the logarithmic law: $\mathcal{O}(\log n)$ covert bits can be reliably transmitted over $n$ channel uses, \item constant-rate covert communication is possible, \item covert communication is governed by the square root logarithmic law: $\mathcal{O}(\sqrt{n}\log n)$ covert bits (but no more) can be reliably transmitted over $n$ channel uses. \end{enumerate} \end{enumerate} The research on the fundamental limits of covert communications in the setting described in Figure \ref{fig:setup} has focused on scenario \ref{item:srl}, whereas scenarios in \ref{item:corner} are, arguably, corner cases.
-The authors of \cite{bash12sqrtlawisit, bash2013limits} examined covert communications when Alice has additive white Gaussian noise (AWGN) channels to both Willie and Bob.
-They found that the SRL governs covert communications, and that, to achieve it, Alice and Bob may have to share a secret prior to communicating.
-The follow-on work on the SRL for binary symmetric channels (BSCs) \cite{che13sqrtlawbscisit} showed its achievability without the use of a pre-shared secret, provided that Bob has a better channel from Alice than Willie.
-The SRL was further generalized to the entire class of discrete memoryless channels (DMCs) \cite{wang2015limits, bloch2015covert} with \cite{bloch2015covert} finding that $\mathcal{O}(\sqrt{n})$ pre-shared secret bits were sufficient.
-However, the key contribution of \cite{wang2015limits, bloch2015covert} was the characterization of the optimal constants in front of $\sqrt{n}$ in the SRL for both the communicated bits as well as the pre-shared secret bits consumed in terms of the channel transition probability $p(y,z|x)$.
-We note that, while zero is the natural innocent symbol for channels that take continuously-valued input (such as the AWGN channel), in the analysis of the discrete channel setting an arbitrary input is designated as innocent.
+The authors of \cite{bash12sqrtlawisit, bash13squarerootjsacnonote} examined covert communications when Alice has additive white Gaussian noise (AWGN) channels to both Willie and Bob.
+They found that the SRL governs covert communications, and that, to achieve it, Alice and Bob may have to share a resource which is inaccessible by Willie.
+When necessary, this \emph{shared secret key} is assumed to be exchanged by Alice and Bob prior to communicating.
+The follow-on work on the SRL for binary symmetric channels (BSCs) \cite{che13sqrtlawbscisit} showed its achievability without the use of a shared resource, provided that Bob has a better channel from Alice than Willie.
+The SRL was further generalized to the entire class of discrete memoryless channels (DMCs) \cite{bloch15covert,wang15covert} with \cite{bloch15covert} finding that $J_{\rm SRL}\sqrt{n}+o(\sqrt{n})$ shared secret key bits were sufficient.
+However, the key contribution of \cite{wang15covert, bloch15covert} was the characterization of the covert capacities $L_{\rm SRL}$ and $J_{\rm SRL}$ as functions of the channel parameters (including DMC transition probabilities and AWGN power).
+The non-SRL special cases in (\ref{item:corner}) were introduced and characterized in \cite[App.~G]{bloch15covert}.
+We note that, while zero is the natural innocent symbol for channels that take continuous-valued input (such as the AWGN channel), in the analysis of the discrete channel setting an arbitrary input is designated as innocent.
 A tutorial overview of this research can be found in \cite{bash15covertcommmag}.